-The Muscat Festival is one of the most important festivals held in Oman combining the effort of all official, private and public sectors in the country.
-This festival reflects the magical beauty of the Sultanate, the depth of its history and heritage, the urban development witnesses by the country while preserving its cultural heritage, as well as the customs and authentic Arab traditions of the Omani people.
+The Muscat Festival is one of the most important festivals held in Oman, combining the effort of all official, private and public sectors in the country.
+This festival reflects the magical beauty of the Sultanate, the depth of its history and heritage, the urban development witnessed by the country while preserving its cultural heritage, as well as the customs and authentic Arab traditions of the Omani people.
 The festival is usually held in Muscat between January and February of each year and provides an excellent opportunity for shopping and sightseeing.
 The festival also offers a variety of cultural, traditional and artistic events.

 The Cultural Theatre Programme occurs every year from December to the end of March.
-The Ministry of Tourism organises a number of cultural evenings at the Ancient Al Flavj Castle Theatre, hosting popular groups from around the world.
+The Ministry of Tourism organises a number of cultural evenings at the Ancient Al Flayj Castle Theatre, hosting popular groups from around the world.